ponty/entrypoint2/README.md

 	@entrypoint
 	def add(one, two=4, three=False):
-		""" This function adds two number.
+		""" This function adds two numbers.

 		:param one: first number to add
 		:param two: second number to add